 Sheri’s journey began in the late 60’s, when she fled the socialite circles of Phoenix, AZ, for the river-rat/ski-bum life of Jackson Hole, WY.
 Her grandmother had taught her how to sew at a very early age, and while in Jackson she founded “Design by Sheri,” a custom ski clothing shop and one of the first modern outdoor clothing companies.
 Also an avid kayaker, she brought one of the first whitewater kayaks to Jackson.
 In the early 80’s, Sheri sold her original gear business to raise a family, and it’s only fitting she got back into kayaking as a result of her son.

 Thor was born in Jackson, but the family moved to Denali Park, Alaska in 1981 where Thor’s father worked for the National Park Service.
-He spent his childhood immersed in the outdoors, and with his family, did everything from backpacking, to river trips, to mountaineering, to dog mushing, to hunting and fishing and more.
+Thor spent his childhood immersed in the outdoors with his family doing everything from backpacking, to river trips, mountaineering, to dog mushing, to hunting and fishing and more.